Elmo675/Battleships/README.md

 The lower is the variable speed the faster is the game !!! :bulb:

-DO NOT TRY TO CREATE TOO MUCH SHIPS AS IT IS IMPOSIBLE AND GAME WON'T START !!! :rage2:
+DO NOT TRY TO CREATE TOO MUCH SHIPS AS IT IS IMPOSIBLE AND GAME WON'T START !!! :x::x::x:

-MORE CHANGES COOMING SOON !!! :rocket: :rocket:
+MORE CHANGES COOMING SOON !!! :rocket: :rocket: :new_moon: